JohnReppy/sml-compiler-utils/README.md

 * Logging -- Utility code for log messages and for timing compiler phases

-* Stamps -- unique stamps for tagging identifiers
+* Stamps -- unique stamps for tagging identifiers and other semantic objects

 #### Tools